≡

 I would follow the same format for each of the sections I want to expand as part of the navigation menu.
 Each of the menus on the genealogy site is an unordered list which is styled using css to make the menu selections look like buttons.

-expanded menus before it is inserted into the page and before it is styled using
+One of the expanded menus before it is inserted into the page and before it is styled using css.

 If you are using FrontPage 2003 or Expression Web, you can make the job even easier by using a dynamic web template (dwt) with your menu include as an editable region.
 If the menu include is not editable, you will NOT be able to edit that region to change the menu for each section.